 One of the biggest issues with IoT is simply getting it to work.
-Infrastructure demands can be extensive, security is often problematic, and processing can add new complexity for the business.
-IoT vendors are addressing these problems with a growing number of SaaS platforms designed to simplify IoT adoption and eliminate many of the deep investments typically needed for gateways, edge computing and other IoT-specific elements.
+Infrastructure demands can be extensive, security is often problematic, while network and processing loads can add new complexity for the business.
+IoT vendors are addressing these problems with a growing number of SaaS platforms designed to simplify IoT adoption and eliminate many of the deep investments needed for gateways, edge computing and other IoT-specific elements.

 What are the requirements for implementing IoT?

 There are many technical issues for IoT, including the selection and deployment of devices, network connectivity, building adequate analytical capabilities and capacity, and network and data security.
 But all those considerations relate to the actual building and operation of an IoT infrastructure.
 For many organizations, the initial questions are far simpler: Why undertake an IoT project, and how should we start?

 There is no one way to approach an IoT project, and IoT initiatives can be incredibly diverse in purpose and scope.
 As with any IT project, an IoT initiative must start with a clear strategy that outlines the purpose of the project and clearly states its goals.
 Such an initial strategy might also underscore the project's intended value proposition -- such as increased productivity or decreased costs through predictive maintenance -- to justify the financial and intellectual investment required.